uncledent/time-picker/README.md

 License
 -------

-rc-time-picker is released under the MIT license.
+react-awesome-time-picker is released under the MIT license.